emphillips07/emphillips07.github.io/project2.md

 ## UI Design

-The program can be ran in two different ways.
-A single page can be checked if ran with ./html-test and the path to the page (see Fig 1), or multiple pages can be check simultaneously (see Fig 2).
-If checking all pages is desire, simply run the command make run (see Fig 3).
-Anyway it is run, it will check the desired pages to see if the HTML tags are balanced, and what pages can visit other with the available selection.
+The program can be ran with multiple different parameters (see Fig 1).
+After inputting ./min-overlap-test, the user can put any of the available sets of data that are provided with the project.
+These sets include: small30.set, small100.set, medium30.set, large30.set, large50.set, and simple.set.
+Each set provides different set sizes and different set amounts.
+After choosing a set, the user can input whether or not to save the timing information of how long the algorithm takes to run.
+Finally, the user inputs the sets that are compared to the given sets.
+Once all of that has been entered, the program will run and output the covered sets, the minimum number of elements it took to cover those sets, and how longs it took to find that (see Fig 2).
+If the user opted to store the timing data, it would be stored in a .dat file in the data folder (see Fig 3).
+The timing data is stored in seconds.

 ![screenshot](images/prj2-1.png)
 Fig 1.
 Running with only one page.